cemturk/ivr-configurator/readme.md

 #Feedback About Voice API
 Voice API uses hyphens in variables like prompt-type etc, this makes consistent naming of the properties in PHP or javascript
 difficult as these languages don't allow hyphens in variable/object/property names, instead you could use underscore or camel casing.

+Also in the documentation here https://docs.cmtelecom.com/voice-api/v2.0#/events_(post_commands)%7Cnew_call_event the variable for the number that has been called is listed as "called" but in practice variable in Voice API is called "callee"